ameer424/postgresql-for-novices/docs/maintenance-plan.md

 `PsqlWrapper` has a `hook_syntax_f` function parameter (of type `str -> str`), which is called with `PsqlParser.parse_syntax_error`-produced string, ideally "ERROR: ... ^", which, to our understanding, will always include the whole result, and also the SQL query itself (as caret will point to it), so it does not have to be parsed separately.
 A syntax error analysis component should then return a message string, and it will be displayed in exactly the same way as semantic error strings.

+### Changing error messages

+One can change error messages by changing the `check` member function of the class in each of the `_checker.py` files. `check()` returns either the error messaeg or `None`.
+One can also change the `ErrorFormatter` class to influence the output format for the error message.

 ## Frontend

 ### Fixing parsing/interception bugs